endless-sky/endless-sky/docs/readme-cmake.md

 Replace `<preset>` with one of the following presets:

-- Windows: `clang-cl` (builds with Clang for Windows), `mingw` (builds with MinGW)
+- Windows: `clang-cl` (builds with Clang for Windows), `mingw` (builds with MinGW), `mingw32` (builds with x86 MinGW)
 - MacOS: `macos` or `macos-arm` (builds with the default compiler, for x64 and ARM64 respectively)
 - Linux: `linux` (builds with the default compiler)

-## Using an IDE
+### Using an IDE

-### Visual Studio Code
+#### Visual Studio Code

-Install the [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extensions, and open the project folder under File -> Open Folder.
+After installing VS Code, install the [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extensions, and open the project folder under File -> Open Folder.

 You'll be asked to select a preset.
 Select the one you want (see the list above in the previous section for help).
 If you get asked to configure the project, click on Yes.
 You can use the bar at the very bottom to select between different configurations (Debug/Release), build, start the game, and execute the unit tests.
 On the left you can click on the test icon to run individual integration tests.

-### Visual Studio
+#### Visual Studio

-It is recommened to use Visual Studio 2022, because of its better CMake integration.
+It is recommened to use [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/#visual-studio-community-2022), because of its better CMake integration.
 Once you have installed Visual Studio, you can simply open the root folder.

 <details>
 <summary>Step-by-step instructions for Visual Studio 2022+</summary>